 If you wonder about vegetarian or vegan food in Iceland – you don’t have to worry!
 There are plenty of options.
 Many of them at a reasonable price so you will not stretch your budget too much.

+It is known that eating in Iceland can be expensive.
 If the money is very tight, Bonus will help you keep it on track!
 One of the cheapest places to eat in Iceland.
 Right, it’s a supermarket so you will have to prepare your own meal 😉

 Which are the best places to stay?